-Coaching for Champions goal is to take your sport performance from great to outstanding!
-We are excited to offer professional athletes cutting edge tools to optimize performance and stay durable for the long run.
-These tools have been created as a synthesis of several methodologies Kamala Nellen has practiced, experienced and taught over 40 years.
-She has had astounding results with her clients.
+The goal of a Coaching for Champions session is to take your performance from great to extraordinary!
+Kamala Nellen offers athletes cutting-edge tools to optimize their performance both minute-by-minute and over the long run.
+Kamala has practiced and taught these performance-enhancement tools for more than 40 years—and she has had astounding results with her clients.

-For optimum results we recommend the Coaching for Champions Foundation Program.
-We also recommend for mental issues around performance, that you purchase Kamala Nellen’s book, Working IN; The Elite Athlete’s Guide to Working Out from the Inside.
+Coaching for Champions also recommends reading Kamala Nellen’s book, Working IN; The Elite Athlete’s Guide to Working Out from the Inside.

 I think the meditation is working because last night at practice my son hit all the balls pitched to him and hit a home run over the center field fence.
 Additionally, he did his meditation on the way to the game today and during the game and he was very light on his feet moving from place to place on the field making all the right defensive moves at second base.
 He was like a butterfly gliding while mentally sharp.
 He continued the meditation at bat and he hit a double.
 I could see through the fence he was using his breathing technique.

-In 2006, a free diver called me.
-This diver told me he already held the US record and his goal was to beat this personal best record.
-However, because of the depth and duration of his dives, he was experiencing intense fear.
-He wanted to slow his heart rate and overcome the intense fear he was experiencing.
+In 2006, a free diver who held the US record told me his goal was to beat this personal best record.
+Because of the depth and duration of his dives, he found he was experiencing intense fear.
+He needed to slow his heart rate and overcome this fear.
 He used the technique described in my book Working IN: The Elite Guide to Working Out from the Inside which involved learning a specific pattern of breathing and a technique for focusing.
-He overcame his fear and slowed his heart rate.
-He did beat his personal record and the US record.
+He overcame his fear and slowed his heart rate—and he did beat his own best and set a new US record.

-A high school cheerleader came to me plagued by a memory of the previous year’s international competition, when she had fallen while executing a complex move.
-While performing the move, she had glanced at her boyfriend who was sitting in the stands, and that glance had thrown off her concentration.
-She fell.
-Faced with the same competition a year later, Kim’s nerves were really getting in the way, her focus was unsteady, and she was searching for her lost confidence.
+A high school cheerleader was plagued by a memory of the previous year’s international competition, when she had fallen while executing a complex move.
+While performing this move, she had glanced at her boyfriend who was sitting in the stands.
+That glance threw off her concentration, and she fell.
+Faced with the same competition a year later, Kim’s nerves were really getting in the way, her focus was unsteady, and she was trying to find her lost confidence.
 She needed a way to avoid distractions, keep her nerves steady, and regain her confidence.
 We used mental techniques from the science of yoga involving focus and breath.
-The young woman stuck a perfect performance.
+Her perfect performance was perfect!

-A college baseball player was the team MVP.
-He was finishing his senior year, and the next step was to sign a contract with a professional baseball team.
-He was having a big year athletically at school; however, a number of personal issues were affecting his performance.
-He explained to me that he had been feeling irritable and had trouble breathing, and that his chest had felt tight on and off for about a year.
-He wanted to know what he could do about the problem.
-We used a breathing practice to get him on track and he was soon drafted by a professional team.
+A college baseball player, his team’s MVP, was finishing his senior year.
+The next step was to sign a contract with a professional baseball team.
+Athletically he was having a good year, but he had a number of personal issues that were affecting his performance.
+He told me that he had been feeling irritable, that he’d had trouble breathing, and that his chest often felt tight.
+I recommended a breathing practice to get him back on track, and it worked.
+He was drafted by a professional team.

-A baseball player’s contract was in jeopardy.
-Through coaching sessions, he got to the heart of matter and kept the contract, as well as learning mental techniques that helped him increase his batting percentages.
+A professional baseball player’s contract was in jeopardy.
+Through coaching sessions, he got to the heart of matter and kept his contract, along with learning focusing techniques that helped him to increase his batting percentages.

-A triathlete had suffered an injury and although he was well, he could not seem to get his stride back.
-I worked with him using variations of yoga postures to balance the flexibility of his legs, the ligaments around his knees and his hips.
-He was so happy with how he felt that he did not want the session to end.
+A triathlete had suffered an injury, and although he was well, he couldn’t seem to get back into stride.
+I worked with him using variations of yoga postures to balance the flexibility of his legs, especially the ligaments around his knees and his hips.
+He was so happy with how he felt that he didn’t want the session to end.

-A tennis player came with ongoing back pain.
-He had tried everything else so he was ready to learn yoga.
-We worked with a number of postures and soon he was winning more games, smiling a lot and he told me he was sleeping deeper at night as well.
+A tennis player who had tried everything else for his ongoing back pain came to me saying he was ready to learn yoga.
+We worked with a number of postures, and soon he was winning more games and smiling a lot.
+He told me he was sleeping deeper at night as well.

-A competitive kayaker had upper back and neck pain.
-We worked with about 8 different neck and shoulder exercises as well as some recuperation postures from yoga and he was quickly back to competition.
-He told me his entire back felt healthy again which surprised him as he only came for the upper back and neck issue.
+A kayaker was being kept out of competitions by upper back and neck pain.
+We worked with various neck and shoulder exercises as well as some recuperation postures from yoga—and he was soon back in competition.
+He told me he was surprised to find his entire back felt good again; he’d only come to me for the upper back and neck issue.

 An MMA professional had tight hips which affected his kick.
-He learned a specific series of postures for this issue.
-The next day he told me his kick went up six inches.
+I taught him a specific series of postures for this issue, and the next day he reported that his kick went up six inches.

-A university softball team came in for a session late one afternoon, fresh off the field from a challenging three-hour practice.
-They were coming to the end of a very busy semester, packed with a competitive game schedule and a full class schedule at the university.
-On this particular afternoon, the team was dragging, and some were pretty banged up as well.
-After our session, they had to study for finals, which were coming up on Monday.
-So, we focused on recuperation.
-Having watched a recent game, I was aware that the players could also benefit from learning to manage their energy more effectively in the dugout so we added a focus on that toward the end of our session.
-As the players, one of them came up to me with a big smile saying, “I feel like I just slept 8 hours.”
+A university softball team came in for a session late one Friday afternoon, fresh off the field from a challenging three-hour practice.
+This was at the end of a semester, with a full competitive game schedule and with final exams beginning on the following Monday.
+The team was dragging, and some were pretty banged up as well.
+So, I had them focus on recuperation and how to use down-time. ( I had watched one of their recent games, so I was aware that players could manage their time more effectively in the dugout.)
+As the players were leaving from this session, one of them came up to me with a big smile and said, “I feel like I just slept 8 hours.”

-The coach said his college softball team had been fighting on the bus and losing a lot of games.
-I sent them a survey before we started.
-The majority consensus was to focus on self discipline, communication, and time management.
-After 3 one-hour group empowerment sessions, the team ended the season one away from state champs.
+According to the coach, his softball team had been fighting on the bus and losing a lot of games.
+I sent the players a survey before our first session.
+The consensus was to focus on self-discipline, communication, and time management.
+After three 1-hour group empowerment sessions, the team ended the season just one place away from the state championship.

 A junior Olympics gymnastics team had come off a losing season.
 We had a group coaching session to address their loss of heart.
-After the session, the coach told me the team had a 180 degree change in perspective and were pumped for the season ahead.
+After the session, the coach told me her team had a 180-degree change in perspective and were pumped for the season ahead.

 A group of ballet dancers were overwhelmed with packed schedules and staying the course of their contract.
 Through self-empowerment sessions, they realized they each had the power to successfully address their needs.